QuadSpinner/Gaea-Docs/source/Guide/2-Graph/4-Conveniences.md

 ### Connect Menu

 The Connect menu lets you quickly connect any port to an available portal.
+Select a node and press `C` to bring up the menu.

 <video controls> <source src="/mp4/cnv-portal-connect.mp4" type="video/mp4"></video>

 ### Disconnect Menu

 The Disconnect menu lets you quickly disconnect any port or even remove a portal.
+Select a node and press `X` to bring up the menu.

 <video controls>
   <source src="/mp4/cnv-portal-disconnect.mp4" type="video/mp4">